$E_\infty$-cells and general linear groups of infinite fields: Applications to homological stability

 of $\tilde{\wedge}^* \bF^\times_\bQ$-modules.
 The maps $\partial_n$ are known to be zero for $n \leq 3$ by the aforementioned work of Sah \cite{Sah} and Elbaz-Vincent \cite{E-Z}, but under the Koszulness hypotheses the domain is generated as a $\tilde{\wedge}^* \bF^\times_\bQ$-module in degrees $n \leq 3$ by Corollary \ref{cor:NSPlusOneKoszul}, so the map $\partial$ is zero. \end{remark}

 Let us recall Conjecture 2 of \cite{MirzaiiInj}, which is what we shall prove.
 Consider the diagram of groups

 where $a$ denotes the standard block sum map, and the two parallel arrows are given by $(x,y,X) \mapsto (x,a(y,X))$ and $(x,y,X) \mapsto (y,a(x,X))$, respectively.
 Now \cite[Conjecture 2]{MirzaiiInj} can be phrased as this diagram becoming a coequalizer diagram upon applying $H_k(-;\bk)$.
-In other words, the sequence
+In other words, the sequence \tikzcdset{scale cd/.style={every label/.append style={scale=#1}, cells={nodes={scale=#1}}}}

 should be exact, where $\tau \colon \bF^\times \times \bF^\times \times \mr{GL}_{k-1}(\bF) \to \bF^\times \times \bF^\times \times \mr{GL}_{k-1}(\bF)$ is the homomorphism which swaps the first two factors.